 Soil and sediment samples collected around the DARHT Facility did not contain detectable levels of tritium, americium-241, cesium-137, plutonium-238, or plutonium-239.
 The majority of samples did not contain detectable levels of strontium-90.
+Detectable activities of cesium-137, plutonium-238, plutonium-239/240, and strontium-90 were all below the baseline regional statistical reference level.

-In 2018, all soil and sediment samples contained all three isotopes of uranium; this result was consistent with previous years.
+In 2019, all soil and sediment samples contained all three isotopes of uranium; this result is consistent with previous years.
 Several samples contained activities of uranium that were higher than the regional statistical reference level and the baseline statistical reference level.
 The relative isotopic abundance of urainum-234, uranium-235, and uranium-238 activities indicate that the uranium in these samples are depleted uranium (uranium from testing activities) rather than natural uranium (e.g. 84.7% U-238, 1.1% U-235, and 15.2% U-234 [International Atomic Energy Agency 2019]).
-All radionuclide activities were far below ecological screening levels that were protective of biota.
+The highest level of uranium-238 was observed in a sediment sample collected on the south side of DARHT.
+This sample resulted in 21.2 pCi/g uranium-238 and is higher than typically observed.
+The majority (97%) of uranium-238 activities are less than 10pCi/g in soil and sediment collected at DARHT.
+All radionuclide activities are far below ecological screening levels that are protective of biota.